 Boy mom, dog mom, equestrian and photographer.

 Hey, I'm Catherine!
-I'm an equine and senior photographer based in beautiful Coastal Virginia, with my two bulldogs, Dozer & Axel, and son, Tucker.
+I'm an equine and senior photographer based in beautiful Coastal Virginia, with my bulldog, Dozer, and son, Tucker.

 I specialize in capturing the special bond that only equestrians know exist between a person and their horse.
 As someone who has lost her horse unexpectedly, I also know how important it is to have quality photographs of you and your horse that can be cherished forever, long after they leave us for the sunny, green pastures in heaven.

-My mission is to give equestrians the one thing I wish I had, but can never get: professional photos showcasing the relationship with their horse that will last for generations.
+My mission is to give equestrians the one thing I wish I had, but can never get: professional portraits showcasing the relationship with their horse that will last for generations.

 The stealer of snuggles and the sensitive one.
 He is greatly missed.